Applying through UCAS

 Who are UCAS?

 UCAS stands for the University and Colleges Admissions Service, and their main role is to manage applications to undergraduate courses at UK universities.
 They provide a central service between applicants and universities.
-All applications for full-time undergraduate courses in the UK must be submitted via UCAS, who, in turn, pass them on to the selected institutions.
+All applications for full-time undergraduate courses in the UK must be submitted via UCAS, who, in turn, pass them on to the selected universities.

 You can apply through Clearing if: